30440r/iphone-dev-team/pwnagetool/README.md

 PwnageTool is a jailbreaking tool created by the iPhone Dev Team.
 This is a mirror of some older versions of PwnageTool.

-I verified SHA1 hashes match those posted on the iPhone Dev Team blog.
-I generated SHA256 hashes myself.
+I verified SHA1 hashes match those posted on the iPhone Dev Team blog. axi0mX generated the SHA256 hashes.

 | File                                | SHA1                                     | SHA256                                                           |